Emanwel/Final-Project/README.md

 # Final-Project: UProcrastinate

-## A novel game that simulates the experience of a Filipino University student “Isko/Iska” in a one-week period before their final examinations.
+## A novel game that simulates the experience of a Filipino University student “Isko/Iska” in a two-week period before their final examinations.

 This project offers a realistic and engaging simulation of the challenges students face during intense study.
 Unlike typical visual novels with many branching storylines, its gameplay centers on strategically managing four key variables: hunger, knowledge acquisition, happiness, and energy.
 Your daily decisions and random events within the game affect these factors.
 To succeed on final exams, you need to balance your overall well-being with your academic preparation.
 The project's ultimate aim is to portray the internal struggles and external pressures that significantly influence a student's academic performance when facing tight deadlines.